 A gender-specific environment will help men to feel more comfortable and accepted while at the same time feel less self-conscious about their worth as a man.
 Studies show that men often take longer to open up about their struggles than women do.
-Being in an all-male treatment program will remove the pressure to talk before they are ready.

 Women are able to enter treatment more easily than men.
 However, a lot of women started abusing drugs and alcohol because of physical and sexual abuse.
 This can make it uncomfortable for them to receive treatment or share these experiences with males.